Do Go On - 337 - The History of April Fools Day

 Any questions?

-Dave, I reckon wrap it up
+Dave, I reckon wrap it up.

-I feel like I nailed the timing there
+I feel like I nailed the timing there.

-I think they put that clock forward instead of backwards
+I think they put that clock forward instead of backwards.

-Forward instead of backwards
+Forward instead of backwards.

-Oh yeah, otherwise I went an hour over
+Oh, yeah.
+Otherwise, I went an hour over.

-No, I think they just didn't put it backwards
+No, I think they just didn't put it backwards.

-He's the smart one.
+He's the smart ones.

 That makes more sense.